xiongjia/ps.uia/docs/installation.md

-## Install PowerShell module
+## Installation
 PS.UIA is a pure PowerShell script module.
-Therefore, we have below 2 options:
+You can use below options to install it.
 * Option 1 - Copy the "ps.uia" folder to your PowerShell module folder.
 ```ps1
 git clone https://github.com/xiongjia/ps.uia.git